 Constraints:

-• A writeIndex pointer to track where the next non-val element should be placed.
+writeIndex pointer to track where the next non-val element should be placed.readIndex pointer to iterate over the array.readIndex):

-• If nums[readIndex] is not equal to val, move it to nums[writeIndex] and increment writeIndex.
+nums[readIndex] is not equal to val, move it to nums[writeIndex] and increment writeIndex.writeIndex, which represents the count of elements that are not equal to val.function removeElement(nums, val) {

 let writeIndex = 0; // Pointer to place the next valid element